![]() |

 References d, QtFreeBSDFutex::futexAvailable(), futexAvailCounter(), QBasicAtomicInteger< T >::loadRelaxed(), and u.

-void QSemaphore::release | ( | int | n = 1 | ) |
+Here is the call graph for this function:| void QSemaphore::release | ( | int | n = 1 | ) |

 Releases n resources guarded by the semaphore.